Schizophrenia Psychosis: Understanding The Symptoms And Coping

 Medications are often used in tandem with psychotherapeutic intervention methods, including the following:

-• Individual therapy: Methods like cognitive-behavioral therapy (CBT) help individuals with schizophrenia and other psychotic disorders understand their thoughts, emotions, and behaviors to develop coping strategies to manage symptoms.
+• Individual therapy: Methods like cognitive-behavioral therapy (CBT) can help individuals with schizophrenia and other psychotic disorders understand their thoughts, emotions, and behaviors to develop coping strategies to manage symptoms.

 • Family therapy: Family involvement can be integral to treatment plans.
 Family therapy aims to educate and cultivate better communication, problem-solving, and conflict resolution between family members.